kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 The acceptable flags include all those of `kubectl` except for `--context`.
 This command also accepts the following flags.

-- `--imw workspace_path`: specifies which workspace holds the relevant SyncTarget object.
-The default value is the current workspace.
+- `--imw space_name`: specifies which space holds the relevant SyncTarget object.
-- `--espw workspace_path`: specifies where to find the edge service provider workspace.
-The default is the standard location, `root:espw`.
+- `--espw space_name`: specifies where to find the edge service provider space.
 - `--syncer-image image_ref`: specifies the container image that runs the syncer.
 The default is `quay.io/kubestellar/syncer:{{ config.ks_tag }}`.
 - `-o output_pathname`: specifies where to write the YAML definitions